Introduction

 Ink-jet Printer

-• The most common type of printer found in homes today is the ink-jet printer.
-An ink-jet printer is a printer that places extremely small droplets of ink onto paper to create an image.
-Being a non-impact printer, it does not touch the paper while creating an image.
+- Most homes use ink-jet printers today.
+An ink-jet printer sprays extremely small droplets of ink onto paper to create an image.
+Since it does not physically touch the paper while printing, it belongs to the non-impact printer category.

-• Instead, it uses a series of nozzles to spray drops of ink directly onto the paper.
-Inkjets were originally manufactured to print in monochrome (black and white) only.
-However, the print head has now been expanded and the nozzles increased to accommodate cyan (C), magenta (M), yellow (Y), and black (K).
-This combination of colours is called CMYK.
+- Instead, the printer uses a series of nozzles that spray ink drops directly onto the paper.
+Manufacturers originally designed inkjets to print only in monochrome (black and white).
+However, they have expanded the print head and increased the number of nozzles to handle cyan (C), magenta (M), yellow (Y), and black (K).
+We call this combination of colors CMYK.

-• It allows for printing images with nearly the same quality as a photo development lab using certain types of coated paper.
+- This technology lets printers produce images that nearly match the quality of photo development labs when using certain types of coated paper.

-• Ink-jet printers are costlier than dot matrix printers but the quality is much better.
-These printers can print any shape of character, which a user can specify as they produce printed output as pattern of tiny dots.
-This allows the printer to print many special characters, different sizes of print, and enables it to print graphics such as charts and graphs.
-Ink-jet printers typically print with a resolution of 600 dpi or more.
-Due to the high resolution, these printers produce high quality graphics and text printouts.
+- Ink-jet printers cost more than dot matrix printers but deliver much better quality.
+They print any character shape users specify by forming patterns of tiny dots.
+This ability lets them print special characters, various font sizes, and graphics like charts and graphs.
+Ink-jet printers typically print at resolutions of 600 dpi or higher.
+Because of their high resolution, they produce high-quality graphics and text printouts.

 Laser Printer

-• Laser printers are often faster than ink-jet printers but are more expensive to buy and maintain than the other printers.
-The cost of these printers depends on a combination of costs of paper, toner replacement, and drum replacement.
-These printers are useful for volume printing because of their speed.
+- Laser printers often print faster than ink-jet printers but cost more to buy and maintain than other types.
+The overall cost depends on paper, toner, and drum replacements.
+Because of their speed, users rely on laser printers for high-volume printing.

 Plotters

-• Plotters are relatively expensive as compared to printers but can produce more printouts than standard printers.
-They are mainly used for Computer Aided Design (CAD) and Computer Aided Manufacturing (CAM) applications such as printing out plans for houses or car parts.
-These are also used with programs like AUTOCAD (computer assisted drafting) to give graphic outputs.
-There are two different types of plotters, drum plotter (where the paper moves) and flat-bed plotter (where the
+- Plotters cost more than printers but produce larger printouts than standard printers.
+People mainly use them for Computer Aided Design (CAD) and Computer Aided Manufacturing (CAM) applications, such as printing house plans or car parts.
+They also work with programs like AUTOCAD to generate graphic outputs.
+Plotters come in two types: drum plotters, where the paper moves, and flat-bed plotters, where the paper stays stationary.

 1.Drum Plotter